 Rodney Van Meter is the Vice Center Chair of the Keio Quantum Computing Center.
 At KQCC, his research centers on hybrid quantum-classical optimization and machine learning algorithms for use on noisy intermediate-scale quantum devices, and on methods for analyzing the performance and fidelity of such machines.

 Rodney Van Meter received a B.S. in engineering and applied science from the California Institute of Technology in 1986, an M.S. in computer engineering from the University of Southern California in 1991, and a Ph.D. in computer science from Keio University in 2006.
 His current research centers on quantum computer architecture and quantum networking.
 Other research interests include storage systems, networking, and post-Moore’s Law computer architecture.

-He is an Associate Professor of Environment and Information Studies at Keio University’s Shonan Fujisawa Campus.
+He is a Professor of Environment and Information Studies at Keio University’s Shonan Fujisawa Campus.
 He is the Vice Dean of the Graduate School of Media and Governance, and the Vice Center Chair of the Keio Quantum Computing Center.
 Dr. Van Meter is a member of AAAS, ACM and IEEE.